qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

-# :mailbox_with_mail:Automated Apartment Availability Monitoring with Python and GCP
+# :mailbox_with_mail:Automated Apartment Availability Monitoring with Python and Google Cloud Platform (GCP)

 A short description about the project and/or client.